TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Be/TableList.rst

     String

 :aspect:`Description`
-    The field by which the applicable records should be sorted.
+    The table field by which the applicable records should be sorted.

 :aspect:`Default value`
-    Leerer String
+    Empty String

 :aspect:`Required`
     Yes